Friday, December 26, 2025

 Holiday Three-fer

 At first, I didn't think I would have time as I would be back to work "any day now" but as the opposite became clearer, I decided to go ahead and take up the challenge.
 Below are some of my favorite sketches from Inktober.
-Some days topics were just not very motivating and there were several times I found myself behind on the assignment but at the end of October, I found that I had actually sketched one image for every day (plus one bonus day) and it was a great experience.
-Most daily topics were figurative which I hadn't done in quite a while and organic figures are not my usual go-to for drawing subjects.
-My favorite part of the exercise as that there were several subjects that lent themselves to charcoal so I happily made a mess of the dining room table charcoal dust and eraser nibbins!
+Some days topics were just not very motivating and there were several times I found myself behind on the assignment meaning I rushed to do two or more in one day but at the end of October, I found that I had actually sketched one image for every day (plus one bonus day) and it was a great experience.
+Most daily topics were figural which I hadn't done in quite a while and are not my usual go-to for drawing subjects.
+My favorite part of the exercise as that there were several subjects that lent themselves to charcoal so I happily made a mess of the dining room table with charcoal dust and eraser nibbins!
 It was great practice and if we have another shut-down by the end of next month, I might try a similar challenge.

 Day 1: Leviathan